educalo77/educalo77/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm a Full Stack Javascript developer, I have experience working with Bootstrap/MaterialUI/Sass, React/Redux, Node, Passport, Mailgun, Express and Sequelize, mySQL, PostgreSQL, MongoDB, Docker && graphQL.
+### I'm a Full Stack Javascript developer, I have experience working with Typescript, React, VueJS, Redux, Node, Express and Sequelize, graphQL, mySQL, PostgreSQL, MongoDB && Docker.

 ### I love solving problems and am looking forward to working on new cool projects!